 Based on the cooling technology, the global data center cooling market has been divided into the liquid- based cooling and air-based cooling.
 Currently, air-based cooling holds the largest market share.

 Based on the vertical, the global data center cooling market can be categorized into BFSI, IT and telecom, research and education institutions, government and defense, retail, energy, healthcare, and others.
 Among these, the IT and telecom sector accounts for the highest utilization.

 On a regional level, the market has been classified into North America, Europe, Asia Pacific, Middle East and Africa, and Latin America, where Asia Pacific currently dominates the global market.

-The key companies in the global data center cooling market are Airedale International Air Conditioning, Asetek, Black Box Corporation, Climaveneta Climate Technologies, Coolcentric, Emerson Electric, Fujitsu, Hitachi, Netmagic, Nortek Air Solutions, Rittal, Schneider Electric, STULZ GmbH, Vertiv, etc.
+Some of the major players in the global data center cooling market include Airedale International Air Conditioning, Asetek, Black Box Corporation, Climaveneta Climate Technologies, Coolcentric, Emerson Electric, Fujitsu, Hitachi, Netmagic, Nortek Air Solutions, Rittal, Schneider Electric, STULZ GmbH, Vertiv, etc.